docker/docs/userguide.md

         Digest: sha256:45f0de377f861694517a1440c74aa32eecc3295ea803261d62f950b1b757bed1
         Status: Downloaded newer image for dtr.yourdomain.com/demouser/hello-mine:latest

-Note that if you don't specify a version, by default the `latest` version of an image will be pulled.
+If you don't specify a version, by default the `latest` version of an image is pulled.

-If you run `docker images` after this you'll see a `hello-mine` image.
+If you run `docker images` after this, then you see a `hello-mine` image.

         $ docker images
         REPOSITORY                           TAG     IMAGE ID      CREATED       VIRTUAL SIZE